How the Australian Tax System Works — Brackets, GST & PAYG Explained (2026)

 GST (Goods and Services Tax)

-GST is a flat 10% tax on most goods and services consumed in Australia, collected by businesses and remitted to the ATO.
-Most consumers experience GST as part of the displayed price — businesses in Australia generally include GST in advertised prices to consumers.
-The detailed rules for businesses are on the ATO’s GST page.
+GST is a flat 10% tax on most goods and services consumed in Australia.
+Businesses collect it and hand it to the ATO.
+As a consumer, you mostly just see it baked into the price – businesses here generally include GST in the prices they advertise to you.
+The detailed rules for businesses live on the ATO’s GST page.

 The Medicare Levy

-The Medicare Levy is an additional tax of 2% of taxable income, paid by most Australian tax residents to help fund Medicare.
-Low-income earners may be exempt or pay reduced amounts under published thresholds.
-The Levy is separate from the higher-income Medicare Levy Surcharge, which applies to people on higher incomes who don’t hold appropriate private hospital cover.
+The Medicare Levy is an extra 2% of your taxable income, paid by most Australian tax residents to help fund Medicare.
+Low-income earners may be exempt or pay a reduced amount under the published thresholds.
+Don’t confuse it with the Medicare Levy Surcharge, which is a separate charge aimed at higher earners who don’t hold appropriate private hospital cover.

-Both the Levy and the Surcharge are collected through the income-tax system as part of the standard return.
+Both the Levy and the Surcharge are collected through the income-tax system, as part of your standard return.

 Frequently asked questions